 Looking for a solar system for home electricity?
 Grid-tied solar systems are a solar system for home electricity designed for those who already have electric utility service, but wish to significantly reduce their electric bill.
-With grid-tie solar systems, you generate electricity when the sun is shining, and sell any excess back to the electric company (where applicable).
+With grid-tie solar system for home electricity, you generate electricity when the sun is shining, and sell any excess back to the electric company, where applicable.
 When the sun isn't shining, you just buy power from the grid, same as everyone else.At altE, we offer affordable, custom-designed grid-tie solar power systems.
 Give us a call or send a request for a custom system.
 For those that are looking for a simple, pre-designed solar electric system, we have a number of kits to choose from.

 Have questions?
 Give us a call at 877-878-4060 and our trained solar professionals will work with you to design your own home solar system for FREE!Read more +